ISISComputingGroup/ibex_developers_manual/doc/tools/SSH-keys.md

 ## Deploying the public key

 - Add your public key to the [keys repository](https://github.com/ISISComputingGroup/keys).
-- Ask a developer whose key is *already* deployed to run the deployment script, which will update the `authorized_keys` files on each instrument.
+- Ask a developer whose key is *already* deployed to run the [`deploy_keys.py` script](https://github.com/ISISComputingGroup/keys/blob/main/deploy_keys.py), which will update the `authorized_keys` files on each instrument.

 If the permissions on `administrators_authorized_keys` are wrong, that file won't work.
 The